ldarren/pico-mw-mgr/README.md

 ```

 ### timed route
-route can be triggered from time as well. to create the a timed route, the first item must be a string and the string must comprising six fields sperarated by white space that represent Minutes, Hours, Day of month, MOnth, Day of Week and Year respectively
+route can be triggered by timer as well. to create the a timed route, the first item must be a string and the string must comprising six fields sperarated by white space that represent Minutes, Hours, Day of month, MOnth, Day of Week and Year respectively

 the timer expression is similar to [CRON expression](https://en.wikipedia.org/wiki/Cron#CRON_expression), without the special characters `L`, `W`, `#`, `?`, `JAN-DEC` and `SUN-SAT` support